falkr/ttm4115/pages/prep-communication.md

----
-status: draft
----

-# Welcome to Unit 7!
+# Communication

 In this unit, we will have a look at communication at the level of an application.
 This means, we will learn how communication protocols influence our application logic.
 We will also study some of the details of specific protocols, in particular HTTP and MQTT.

+## Learning Goals

+Goals: The learning goals specific for this week are the following:

+- Recognize and recite basic communication patterns and terminology.
+- Relate communication mechanisms to each other.
+- Select proper communication patterns and topologies for a given problem.
+- Reciting the basic mechanisms of HTTP and MQTT.
+- Designing an MQTT topic structure for a given system.

-Communication protocols are a subject on their own, because there are so many of them and because they rely on a lot of mechanisms that are worth studying.
+Communication protocols easily fill a course on their own, because there are so many of them and because they rely on a lot of mechanisms that are worth studying.
 You have probably already learned about protocols like TCP and HTTP.
 In the following, we will have a look at